 Contact me

-One privilege of this type of work is talking with people who are interested the same highly specific topics.
+One privilege of this type of work is talking with people who are interested in the same highly specific topics.
 If you’d like to get in touch, you can email me: cire tod nrek 31 ta liamg tod moc

 .
 Reverse each word, including the 31, for my liame sserdda.